midlantica/LovelyBunchOfCoconuts/content/grifts/justice-in-design.md

 ---
 title: 'Justice in Design'
-claim: 'Justice in Design'
+grift: 'Justice in Design'
-translation: 'Architecture that checks its privilege.'
+decode: 'Architecture that checks its privilege.'
 ---